This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 3 rows in set

-Query the number of orders placed by each customer each year and output the customer ID, year of order, and number of orders.
+Query the number of orders placed by each customer per year, and output the customer ID, order year, and number of orders.

 The return result is as follows: